How it works

 Rating: 4.4 Stars

-Pricing: Cision doesn’t mention pricing for their brand management software on their website, but you can book a meeting to find out.
+Pricing: Cision doesn’t mention pricing for their brand management solution on their website, but you can book a meeting to find out.

 Best Uses: manage your earned media better